 What is the Condition of God’s Word?

-Settled in Heaven forever, Everlastsing There is no expiration date.
-They are not changing, and good forever.
+Settled in heaven forever.
+Everlasting.
+There is no expiration date.
+His words are not changing, and are good forever.

-Psalm 119:86– All Your commandments are faithful; They have persecuted me with a lie; help me!
+Psalm 119:86 All Your commandments are faithful; they [men who are not in accordance with God’s law] have persecuted me with a lie; help me!